 Russian men and romance

 Once a Russian man has decided that he wants you, the only thing that will keep him away is a court injunction.
 He’ll be texting you on the way home while sitting next to you in the back of a taxi.
-Then as soon as he gets home, and first thing the next morning.
+Then as soon as he gets home, and the first thing the next morning.
 He’ll demand to see you again.
 You’ll be showered with presents and even if you weren’t that keen, the next thing you know you’ll be out on a date with him again.

 Russian men approach dating with the brutal efficiency of a military campaign.
-Before you know it, your defences will be overrun and you’ll be annexed like the crimea.
+Before you know it, your defences will be overrun and you’ll be annexed like the Crimea.
 Resistance is futile.